Graphegon/pygraphblas/README.md

 # TODO

+- Push for 100% coverage.

+- A lot more documentation.

 - ReadTheDocs site.

+- User defined types.

 - Jupyter Notebook tutorial.

-- Construction from numpy.array and scipy.sparse
+- optimize construction from numpy.array and scipy.sparse